Corpse decomposition: Temperature

-The climate and temperature in which a corpse decomposes can have great effect on the rate of decomposition.
-Higher temperatures will speed up the rate of decomposition as it accelerates the physiological reactions in the body after death.
-Cooler temperatures will slow the rate of decomposition.
-Sunlight availability will also influence the temperature and, as a result, influence decomposition.
-When there is more sunlight available this will facilitate decomposition whereas shaded areas can slow down decomposition.
+The climate and temperature in which a corpse decomposes can have great effect on the rate of decomposition; higher temperatures accelerate the physiological reactions in the body after death and speed up the rate of decomposition, and cooler temperatures may slow the rate of decomposition.

+In summer conditions, the human body can skeletonize in nine days.
+Warm climates can mean that finger prints cannot be obtained after four days, and in colder climates or seasons they may remain for up to fifty days after death.

 Humidity

 The amount of moisture in the environment in which a corpse decomposes also has an effect on the rate of decomposition.
 Humid environments will speed up the rate of decomposition and will influence adipocere formation.
-In contrast, more arid environments will dry up faster but will overall decompose more slowly.
+In contrast, more arid environments will see corpses dry up faster and decompose more slowly.

-Oxygen Availability
+Oxygen availability

 Whether the corpse is in a more anaerobic or aerobic environment will also influence the rate of decomposition.
 The more oxygen there is available the more rapid decomposition will take place.
 This is because the microorganisms required for decomposition require oxygen to live and thus facilitate decomposition.
 Lower oxygen levels will have the opposite effect.